nleach-test/cxone-plusplus-github-action/README.md

 **It is advised to store this as a secret value.**

 The username for the container registry login.

+Default: None

 ### `docker-login-password`
 **It is advised to store this as a secret value.**

 The password for the container registry login.

+Default: None

 ### `upload-sarif-file`
-If true, uploads the Sarif file to create entries on the GitHub security tab during push events.
+If true, uploads the Sarif file to create entries on the GitHub security tab in response to push events handled on the specified branch.

 Default: true

 ### `attach-sarif-file`
 If true, attaches the Sarif file to the workflow as an artifact for push or pull request events.